zapier/zapier-platform-cli/README-source.md

 # install all the libraries needed for your app
 npm install
 ```

+> Note: there are plenty of templates & example apps to choose from!
+[View all Example Apps here.](#example-apps)

 You should now have a working local app.
 You can run several local commands to try it out.